Table of contents

 - How “old” does the neighborhood feel?
 Does it match with my lifestyle?

-These only scratch the surface!
+These questions to ask when renting only scratch the surface!
 I’d say pick a few that are most important to you and make sure the apartment you’re looking at checks most of those boxes.

-These two numbers exist because apartments sometimes offer free months to incentivize people to move in.
+These two figures exist because apartments sometimes offer free months to incentivize renters with a “deal.”
+It’s a marketing tool, and it WORKS!

-That worked for us in our new building!
+The “free month” (which is sometimes free months) worked for us in our new building in Brooklyn!
 We got two months free on our lease.
-We pay the gross rent every month and we were able to choose two months for which we won’t have to pay any rent.
+We pay the gross rent every month, and we were able to choose two months for which we wouldn’t have to pay any rent.
+It feels GREAT to not pay rent two months during the lease term, and this is one way buildings attract renters (even if the higher monthly fee might not even make it a deal).

 This is the type of ‘concession’ some buildings give in low season.
 When you are surfing StreetEasy with all your parameters and search criteria, notice that gross rent and net rent may come out to different numbers.
-This is what they mean and how they can affect you.
+This is what they mean and how they can affect you and your budget for renting.

 Study the region of the apartment listing you see